 Students register for this 3-credit class during the spring semester.
 This means that SU undergraduates pay no additional tuition charge for the overseas program, as long as they have not exceeded the 19-credit limit for the semester.
 Graduate students pay the per-credit tuition charge for this three credit class.

-All students will pay a program fee (approximately $2000-2200) for the travel portion of the course, which includes housing, some group meals, ground transportation, and entrance fees.
+All students will pay a program fee (estimated at approximately $2,420) for the travel portion of the course, which includes housing, some group meals, ground transportation, and entrance fees.
 It also includes all activities and services for which a separate fee is not charged.
 The final fee will be set once expenses have been confirmed.
 Please note: The fee does not include airfare.
 Students should budget between $1100-1300 for roundtrip airfare from the US to Italy.
-SU Abroad will provide information on a recommended flight after students have been accepted.
+Syracuse Abroad will provide information on a recommended flight after students have been accepted.

-A completed online application and a $70 non-refundable application fee are due to SU Abroad by October 15, 2016.
-An admissions committee made up of Professor Horacek and an SU Abroad representative will review all applications.
+A completed online application and a $70 non-refundable application fee are due to Syracuse Abroad by October 15, 2018.
+An admissions committee made up of Professor Horacek and an Syracuse Abroad representative will review all applications.
 Students will be notified of their acceptance shortly after the due date.
-Upon acceptance, a $550 non-refundable deposit is required to confirm your participation in the program.
-The full program fee will be posted to accepted students' bursar accounts on December 15th, 2016 and billed alongside Spring 2017 semester charges.
+Upon acceptance, a $575 non-refundable deposit is required to confirm your participation in the program.
+The full program fee will be posted to accepted students' bursar accounts in December 2018, and billed alongside Spring 2019 semester charges.